NoBrainerORM/nobrainer.io/docs/roadmap.md

 The roadmap is the following.
 Items at the beginning of the list are somewhat higher priority.

-* Provide a `rails g nobrainer:install` for easy install.
 * Write a bunch of recipes and patterns.
 * Provide some `upsert()` primitive.
 * Add a way to remove an attribute from a document.